GOP lawmaker leaves race for Arkansas secretary of state - NewsBreak

 GOP lawmaker leaves race for Arkansas secretary of state

 LITTLE ROCK, Ark.
-(AP) — A Republican legislator who sponsored Arkansas’ voter ID law said Wednesday that he was dropping out of the secretary of state race.
+(AP) — A Republican legislator and sponsor of Arkansas’ voter ID law is dropping out of the race for secretary of state.

-State Rep. Mark Lowery said he was shifting to another race and would announce Friday what office he would seek.
-Lowery, who has served in the state House since 2013, announced in June that he was running for secretary of state.COVID-19 in Arkansas: State again shatters record for patients hospitalized with virus, new daily cases
+State Rep. Mark Lowery said Wednesday he’s leaving to run for another office.
+Lowery says he’ll announce what office he’ll seek Friday.

 Comments / 0